Safe Option-Critic: Learning Safety in the Option-Critic Architecture: PRELIMINARIES

 \subsection{OPTIONS}

-The options framework \cite{SUTTON1999181, precup2000temporal} facilitates a way to incorporate the temporally abstract knowledge into RL with no change in the existing setup.
-An option $\omega \in \Omega$ is defined as a tuple $(I_\omega, \pi_\omega, \beta_\omega)$; where $I_\omega$ is the initiation set containing the initial states from which an option $\omega$ can start, $\pi_\omega$ is the option policy defining a distribution over actions given a state and $\beta_\omega$ is the termination condition of an option $\omega$ defined as the probability of terminating in a state.
-An example of options could be having high level sub-goals like going to a market, buying vegetables and making the dish wherein the primitive actions for instance could be the muscle twitches.
+The options framework \citep{SUTTON1999181, precup2000temporal} facilitates the incorporation of temporally abstract knowledge into RL.
+An option $w\in \mathcal{W}$, is defined as a tuple of $(I_w, \pi_w, \beta_w)$. $I_w$ is an initiation set containing initial states from which an option $w$ can start. $\pi_w$ denotes an option policy that defines a distribution over actions given a state during the execution of option $w$.
+The termination condition of $w$ option, $\beta_w$, defines a probability of termination in each state.